 What about returning in January?

-Scotland's Universities Minister Richard Lochhead said lessons must be learned from outbreaks at the start of term in August, before finalising plans for January.
+The other UK nations have yet to publish their plans.
+Scotland's Universities Minister, Richard Lochhead, said lessons must be learned from outbreaks at the start of term in August before finalising plans for January.

 Can students get a refund if a university stops in-person teaching?

 Most universities went into the new academic year offering a blend of in-person and online teaching.